View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 The cheaper neighbourhood is often the more expensive one

-Across 50 neighbourhoods over three years, 126 pairs show the same inversion: the area with the lower headline price is the area with the more expensive flats and the more expensive terraced houses.
+On the latest twelve months of sales across 50 neighbourhoods, 208 pairs show the same inversion: the area with the lower headline price has the more expensive flats and the more expensive terraced houses.

 Then I looked at the flats.

-The average sold flat in Crystal Palace cost about £40,000 more than the average sold flat in Catford.
-The average sold terraced house in Crystal Palace cost £37,000 more than the average sold terraced house in Catford.
+The median sold flat in Crystal Palace cost £35,000 more than the median sold flat in Catford.
+The median terraced house in Crystal Palace cost £39,250 more.
 The cheaper neighbourhood was, on the actual properties you would buy, the more expensive one.

 The sharpest example sits closer to the first-time-buyer price band.
-Hither Green in Zone 3 has a median sold price of £437,750.
-Ilford, the larger area a few miles east in Zone 4, sits at £495,000.
-A first-time buyer scanning by headline price would conclude Hither Green is the £57,000 saving.
+Hither Green in Zone 3 has a median sold price of £450,000.
+Ilford, the larger area a few miles east in Zone 4, sits at £508,500.
+A first-time buyer scanning by headline price would conclude Hither Green is the £58,500 saving.
 They would be looking at the wrong number.
-The average flat sold in Hither Green over three years cost 43% more than the average flat sold in Ilford.
-The average terraced house cost 43% more.
-A buyer who picks Hither Green over Ilford to save £57,000 on the headline number is, in practice, paying about £100,000 more for the property they actually take ownership of.
+The median flat in Hither Green costs £108,750 more than the median flat in Ilford — about 42% more.
+A buyer who picks Hither Green over Ilford to save £58,500 on the headline is, on the flat they'd actually buy, paying about £108,750 more.

 There is a simple reason this happens.
-A neighbourhood's average sold price is an average over every type of property sold in the area.
-If two areas have very different property mixes — one heavy on small ex-local-authority flats, one heavy on larger Victorian terraces — the averages will sort by mix, not by property.
+A neighbourhood's headline figure is a blend across every type of property sold in the area.
+If two areas have very different property mixes — one heavy on small ex-local-authority flats, one heavy on larger Victorian terraces — the headline will sort by mix, not by property.
 The number on the portal is comparing what the area happens to contain, not what the area actually charges for what you are buying.

 A first-time buyer is not buying a property mix.
 A first-time buyer is buying one specific flat, or one specific terrace.
-The number that matters is the number for that property type.
-The area average is, in most cases, a misleading proxy for the only number you should care about.
+The number that matters is the median for that property type.
+The area headline is, in most cases, a misleading proxy for the only number you should care about.

 Apply it